- Docs

 Triggering Automations on Remote Servers

 To address this, use a Run Sync automation to pull files from the remote server into Files.com on a defined schedule.
-Once the files arrive in a Files.com folder, you can can trigger additional automations such as Move Files or Copy Files using any trigger type.
+Once files arrive in a Files.com folder, you can trigger additional automations like Move Files or Copy Files using any trigger type.
 For example, a partner may upload invoices to a remote SFTP location.
-Files.com syncs those files every ten minutes using Remote Server Sync or at a defined schedule using Run Sync automation, and once received locally, a Move Files automation can route them to the appropriate processing folder.
+Files.com syncs those files every ten minutes using Sync or at a defined schedule using Run Sync automation, and once received locally, a Move Files automation can route them to the appropriate processing folder.

 Controlling Run Order with Serialize Jobs